Saturday, March 7, 2020

 Boy Harsher's "Careful" & Mechanismus: Resistance at The Highline and Mercury at Machinewerks: Jun 11 - 14

 Seattle goth and industrial music culture has had a number of locus points over the decades of its existence as an urban-centralized subculture in the city.
 Throughout the 1980s and early 1990s, at the apogee of the genre's ascension, clubs like Re-Bar, The Monastery, The Vogue, The Catwalk and Fenix Underground had regular nights dedicated to the bondage, fetish, leather and BDSM scenes that offered alternative lifestyles to the crass commercialism of the Reagan and later Bush eras.
 These were booked concurrently alongside nights specifically dedicated to post-punk, gothic rock, and industrial music and the interweaving of these two subcultures, and offered physical spaces for these like-minded communities to convene.
-Foremost among them was the speakeasy known as Machinewerks, which shortly after traversing the city in a series of changing locations to avoid various authorities, then became incorporated as a legitimate, licensed private club.
-Decades later, there are few remaining goth and industrial nights in Seattle.
+Foremost among them was the speakeasy known as Machinewerks, which traversed the city in a series of changing locations to avoid detection by various authorities.
+Seeking a stable location, the speakeasy then became incorporated as a legitimate, licensed, private club.
+Now, decades later, there are only a few remaining goth and industrial nights in Seattle.
 Those that remain are at Kremwerk, The Rendezvous, Clockout Lounge, and the long-lived home for this culture, at Machinewerks, which continues on in its newest iteration as Mercury at Machinewerks.
 Along with these daily and weekly DJ and dance nights, there are also monthly and seasonal bookings of live music by Musicwerks and Mechanismus at the two venues of El Corazon and The Highline respectively.
 Mechanismus also plays host to an annual festival, largely culled specifically from the domestic United States electro-industrial and EBM styles, and what the international press is now calling Darkwave, as covered in recent features in the pages of The Guardian.